liferay/liferay-docs/userGuide/en/chapters/06-asset-framework.markdown

 Properties are a way to add information to specific tags.
 You can think of tag properties as tags for your tags.
 Structurally, tag properties are key-value pairs associated with specific tags that provide information about the tags.
-Site administrators can edit existing site tags from the *Tags* portlet in the Content section of the Site Administration section of the Control Panel.
-They can change tag names, change the tags' permissions, delete tags, or add tag properties.
+While regular users can, by default, create new tags by applying them to any assets that they have permission to create or edit, only site administrators can access the *Tags* portlet in the Content section of the Site Administration area of the Control Panel.
+Here, site administrators can create new tags and edit any existing site tags.
+They can also change tag names, change the tags' permissions, delete tags, and add or edit tag properties.

 Tags are not the only portal-wide mechanism for describing content: you can also use categories.